yauritux/xphr-tht/part-1/README.md

     - Suggest and implement appropriate indexing strategies.
     - Propose improvements such as materialized views, partitioning, or caching where applicable.
     - Provide a revised version of the query along with your rationale.

+# Solutions

+***I intentionally made the solutions presented in the format of RCA (Root-Cause-Analysis), since this is something that I normally do in a situation where an issue is reported to me and I need to provide the solution while also making all steps clear for everyone to understand through analysis process to find the root cause, and what changes need to be made to solve the issue.***

+***Check [SOLUTIONS.md](./SOLUTIONS.md) file for more details.***